 Intermediate gear shoots higher quality footage for flattering customer testimonials, scripted videos, and assets with medium-to-high production value.
 Let’s get you ready to take the next step.

 In this example, Tyler, Chief Video Strategist at Vidyard, uses an intermediate video equipment kit, to create a follow-up video for conference attendees.
 He has higher-quality camera footage and graphic assets that were added in during post-production.

-A DSLR camera is primarily for still shots, but they also have great video functionality.
-There’s a lot of different settings on them, but don’t get too overwhelmed.
+A DSLR camera is primarily for still shots but also has great video functionality.
+There are a lot of different settings on them, but don’t get too overwhelmed.
 You’re really only going to use a couple of those at any given shoot.

 Our DSLR camera recommendations: